 Yes, you CAN meet the love of your life, even your wife (or hubby) online.
 I met my husband on plenty of fish.
 I had tried unsuccessfully two other times, but I learned from my errors and got closer to knowing.

 #1 Your photo needs to be very recent, very accurate, detailed and very captivating.
+Your current hair colour, hairstyle.
 Your photo is your other's first impression of you.
-Come on, this is the selfie generation, people. the most recent photo.
+Come on, this is the selfie generation, people.
 Be sure to take photos outdoors as natural light is the most flattering.
 Never wear sunglasses or caps.
-Take at least 8 photos, realistic, if you wear glasses make some with BUT also make some without.
-Make some in your party outfit, work clothes, etc, show the fullness of your life.
+Take at least 8 photos, realistic, if you wear glasses make some with but also make some without.
+Make some in your party outfit, work clothes.
+Show the fullness of your life.

 #2 Write a very detailed PRECISE bio of who you are, get it proofread and ask your closest friends if it is a full, accurate and precise description of your true personality.

 #3 Describe how you live right now, describe your deal-breakers and deal-makers.
 DO NOT talk about clichés like enjoying movies, sunsets or chocolates.
 The more you focus on your specific, unique strengths without exaggerating them, you will succeed.

 For example I specified in my ad I am a writer seeking no children, cats were crucial, I want to study writing and religion, I can't stand tobacco, not a morning person, church is vital and I want to travel and do charity work.
 I am crazy about classical music.
 In 2 hours I found my husband.
 Yes.
 Because I honed in on exactly what I wanted.
 We talked on the phone that night, we met the following day.
 We were engaged in 5 months and are now happily married 4 years and going strong.